smo0ths/UE4CommOpti/README.md

 ---

-<details><summary>Open DeviceProfiles.ini and textures lods, WIPish complicated to optimize</summary>
+<details><summary>Open DeviceProfiles.ini and textures lods, skip this and just use the games texture settings imo</summary>
 <p>
 press <kbd>⊞ Win+R</kbd> then copy paste
 <br>